Copyright Law, Library Reproduction, and E-Resources

 The law then develops limited exceptions to those restrictions.
 The biggest one is what is called "fair use," and as members of an academic community it is the "fair use" exception that shelters most of your work with copyrighted material.

-The law then describes another limited exception that allows the JKM Library, as a library, to provide you with scans of published material for your "fair use," and also sets restrictions on our ability to do that.
+The law then describes another limited exception that allows libraries and archives, like the JKM Library, to provide you with scans of published material for your "fair use," and also sets restrictions on our ability to do that.

-The JKM Library is therefore not permitted to freely distribute copyrighted material, nor are we permitted to provide library access to licensed resources for those outside of our institutions.
+The JKM Library is therefore not permitted to freely distribute copyrighted material.
+Nor are we permitted to provide library access to licensed resources for those outside of our institutions.
 The same applies to McCormick Theological Seminary, the Lutheran School of Theology at Chicago, or any other institution, group, or individual subject to US law.
+Within the restrictions of copyright law, and with the help of our library partnerships, we do our best to provide support to the curricula and research programs of both seminaries.

 What is "Fair Use"?